microsoft/react-native-windows-samples/docs/native-modules.md

    1. Add the package to your React Native application.
 1. Use your native module from your JavaScript code.

 React Native for Windows supports authoring native modules in both C# and C++.
 Examples of both are provided below.
-Please see the [C# vs. C++ for Native Modules](native-code.md#c-vs-c-for-native-modules) note for more information about which to choose.
+Please see the [Choosing C++ or C# for native code](native-code-language-choice.md) note for more information about which to choose.

 > NOTE: If you are unable to use the reflection-based annotation approach, you can define native modules directly using the ABI.
 This is outlined in the [Writing Native Modules without using Attributes](native-modules-advanced.md) document.